 Your child may have the opportunity to participate in an end-of-year trip.
 Each grade level trip location and duration will vary.
-Students must exhibit hard work, have excellent attendance, and meet other criteria as defined by your school in order to participate.
+Students must meet criteria as defined by your school in order to participate.
 Your school will determine and communicate if your child has earned this optional trip.

-During the year, your school will host a parent/guardian information session(s) which you can attend to obtain more details and ask questions.
+In advance of the earning criteria window, your school will provide parent/guardian information where you can obtain more details and ask questions.
 The cost of the trip will vary depending on the type of trip, length of stay, location, and how much is fundraised by you and the school.
 The exact cost will be communicated in the parent/guardian information sessions.
 Some schools will have payment plans and payment milestones where partial payments must be made in order for your child to go on the trip.
 If a payment is missed, your child may not be able to go on the trip.
 Please contact your school to see if other payment arrangements can be made.
 The school does not make a profit on the trip.